At Westland, we’re fascinated by the history of interior design and in this article we look to provide an overview of its journey through time.

 By viewing our Baroque or Rococo fireplaces, with their playful “risqué” style, and comparing them to our Neo-classical and Regency offerings, you will see a distinct development in terms of interior design style and material usage.

-The history of interior design: a journey through time
+Conclusion: The history of interior design

 The history of interior design is a vast topic and the subject of several extensive books.
 In this article, we’ve provided a top line overview of some of the key periods in which the journey of interior design is most evident.